Harttia canastra

 Harttia canastra is a species of catfish in the family Loricariidae.
 It is native to South America, where it occurs in the São Francisco River basin in Brazil.
-The species reaches at least 10.9 cm (4.3 inches) in standard length.
+It inhabits clear, fast-flowing headwater streams near Serra da Canastra National Park, where it occupies riffles with sandy and rocky substrates, dissolved-oxygen levels from 8.9 to 21.7 mg/L, and water temperatures between 12 and 23 °C. The species reaches at least 10.9 cm (4.3 inches) in standard length.
 It was described in 2022 by Laís Caldas, Arieli M. Cherobim, and Francisco Langeani of São Paulo State University on the basis of its distinctive morphology.
 FishBase does not list this species.